openregulatory/eudamed-api/README.md

   user-friendly way.
 * [EUDAMED][eudamed]: The original search engine, whose API this repository refers to.
 Use this to explore EUDAMED data in the, umm, *original* way.
+* [eudamedburn.com][eudamedburn]: An informational website which estimates how much money has been burned on EUDAMED development already, based on public EU financial data.
+At the time of writing, around €26M (around 2x the cost of training GPT-3).

 ## Rationale